What Is Cancer?

 - Wilms tumour (a type of kidney cancer)

-Childhood cancers are rare, affecting approximately 1 in 10,000 children per year.
+Childhood cancers are rare, affecting about 1 in 10,000 children each year.
 With few exceptions, there is no major risk of other children in the same family developing the same cancer.
 A small percentage of cancers run in families (for example, retinoblastoma).

 The cause of cancer is largely unknown.
 Everyone inherits important growth-controlling genes.
 These genes can either start or stop cell growth and cancer may develop when a mistake occurs.
 Parents and caregivers usually find it helpful to talk to their doctor about the cause of cancer.

-Cancer is not catching (contagious).
-There is therefore, no risk of one child passing the cancer on to another.
+You can't catch cancer.
+So, there is no risk of one child passing the cancer on to another.
 There is no evidence that cancer occurs following a knock or injury.
 A child's illness is not caused by something done or not done by the child or anyone else.

 The aim of treatment for most childhood cancers is cure.
 There are still many unanswered questions about cancer, which makes it difficult to accurately predict the outcomes for individual children with cancer.